awsdocs/amazon-gamelift-developer-guide/doc_source/integration-engines-setup-unreal.md

    For more details on building the C\+\+ SDK, including minimum requirements and build options, see the `README.md` file included in the download\.

-1. **Add the binaries to the Amazon GameLift plugin files\.** Open the directory for the plugin version of UE4 that you are working with \(for example, `GameLift-SDK-Release-3.3.0\GameLift-Unreal-plugin-3.3.0\UE4.21.1\GameLiftServerSDK`\)\.
+1. **Add the binaries to the GameLift plugin files\.** Open the directory for the plugin version of UE4 that you are working with \(for example, `GameLift-SDK-Release-3.3.3\GameLift-Unreal-plugin-3.3.3\UE4.25\GameLiftServerSDK`\)\.
 Copy the binary files that you created in Step 2 into the `ThirdParty` directory of the Unreal plugin:

    For Linux use these paths:
    + `.../ThirdParty/GameLiftServerSDK/Linux/x86_64-unknown-linux-gnu/aws-cpp-sdk-gamelift-server.so`